apollographql/router/usage-agent/README.md

 A gRPC server which accepts "Reports" and regularly (every 5 seconds) submits the collected Reports to the Apollo Reporting ingress.

-The agent can be configuration to work either in our out of process.
+The agent can be configured to work either in or out of process.
 If in-process, this is more convenient, but less robust.
 If out of process, then a single agent can be relaying statistics for multiple clients (routers).